 48. Marriage between one man and one woman is ordained of God (Genesis 2:24, Matthew 19:6).
 As Christ has one “wife” - redeemed Israel (Ephesians 5:23, Revelation 21:9), so a man is to have only one wife.
 The sexual union within marriage is something to be enjoyed and treasured (Proverbs 5:18,19; Hebrews 13:4).

 Divorce - “except for the cause of fornication” - was condemned by Christ (Matt.
 5:32; Matt.
 19:9).
 Some believe that remarriage was allowed by Paul, for those believers who had been deserted by unbelieving spouses (1Cor.
 7:15).

 Our belief is that physical or serious psychological abuse constitutes a violation of the marriage covenant.
 We believe that in such circumstances, the victim of abuse may separate from his/her abuser without fault before God.

 49. Fornication is condemned in the New Testament.
 The word “fornication” means “unlawful sex.”
-The only “law” available to the church of Paul’s day was the Old Testament.
+The only “law” available to the church of Paul’s day was the Torah of Moses.